LegNeato/seqdia/README.md

 For components nested under `SequenceDiagram`, use `useSequenceApi(onReady?)` to grab the same API without manually passing the controller.

-### Types
+### Types and helpers

+- `defineLeafDiagram` enforces that messages target leaf actors only (grouping actors are view-only).
+- `LinearMessages`/`defineLinearDiagram` enforce a continuous message chain if you want that invariant.
+- `VisibleMessage` + `deriveVisibleMessages` (see `src/lib/sequence/visible.ts`) help map your canonical leaf messages to the currently visible rolled-up view.

 See `src/lib/sequence/types.ts` for `ActorNode`, `SequenceMessage`, and `SequenceDiagramModel` definitions.
-Messages can target any node in the tree and carry arbitrary payload metadata.
+Messages carry arbitrary payload metadata.

+## Using without Next.js

+The components are plain React.
+To use outside Next:

+1) Import from `src/components/sequence/*`, `src/hooks/*`, and `src/lib/sequence/*`.
+2) Swap shadcn/ui wrappers (`Button`, `Card`, etc.) for your design system.
+3) Keep or replace the Tailwind classes as needed.

 ## Testing